 - 1. I will only use the school's laptops and iPads for schoolwork or with permission. - 2.
 I will only delete my own files. - 3.
 I will not look at other people's files without their permission. - 4.
 I will keep my login and password secret. - 5.
 I will not bring CDs, memory sticks or other devices into school without permission. - 6.
-If I bring my mobile phone to school, I will hand it in at reception or keep it in a safe place and will not use it during the school day without permission. - 7.
+If I bring my mobile phone to school, I will keep it in a safe place and will not use it during the school day without permission. - 7.
 I will ask permission from a member of staff before using the internet. - 8.
 When I am at school I will only use the school email. - 9.
 I will only e-mail people I know, or my teacher has approved. - 10.
 The messages I send, or information I upload, will always be polite and sensible. - 11.
 I will not open an attachment or download a file unless I have permission or I know and trust the person who has sent it. - 12.
 I will not give my home address, phone number, send a photograph or video, or give any other personal information that could be used to identify me, my family or my friends, unless my teacher has given permission. - 13.
-I will never arrange to meet someone I have only ever previously met on the Internet or by email or in a chat room. - 14.
+I will never arrange to meet someone I have only ever previously met on the Internet or by email or in a chat room, unless my parent, carer or teacher has given me permission and I take a responsible adult with me. - 14.
 If I see anything I am unhappy with or I receive a message I do not like, I will not respond to it but I will tell a teacher/responsible adult.

-Acceptable Use Policy for Pupils

-Keeping Safe: Stop, Think, before you Click!
+Acceptable Use Policy for Pupils Keeping Safe: Stop, Think, before you Click!

-Pupil name:
+Pupil name:\\\\\